 It didn't take long to come upon the idea of a grade school mermaid keeping a journal.
 I felt like I could write 150 pages of that pretty easily, but for the longest time I couldn't figure out a way to make it look like I wanted.
 Mainly because I thought any book of that length would need to look all clean and tidy, even if every page had illustrations, like the Dork Diaries have.
 But then my agent sent me these books called The Popularity Papers (by Amy Ignatow) for inspiration, and I realized you could basically do anything you want...in full-color even, as long as the story supported it.
 So thank you Amy Ignatow!
 Around the same time I was doing research for a freelance project and came upon a whole world of Art Journals and so-called Junk Journals...and that's all I needed.

 All this led me to develop the loose, watercolor look of the Third Grade Mermaid pages my agent sent out to Editors, which sold to Scholastic Press a short time later.
-The first book comes out in Spring 2017, and it's exactly the easy-to-read, novel-length picture book I was looking for years ago.
+The first book came out in Spring 2017, and is exactly the easy-to-read, novel-length picture book I was looking for years ago.

-At this point in time, I'd have to say that being the Writer/Illustrator of children's books is pretty much the best gig I've ever had.
+At this point in time, I'd have to say that being a Writer/Illustrator of children's books is easily the most fulfilling job I've ever had.
+It's odd even calling it a "job."
 I mean, I love to write, I love to draw, and I love books.
 What could be better than rolling that all together into one job?
 But besides that, I'm free to write the kinds of stories about reaching for the (seemingly) impossible that inspired me in the first place, and have the chance to pass that inspiration along every time I sit down to work.